ssbsukirat/medicine/Immune, inflammatory, rheumatological/Gout and Crystal Arthropathies.md

 		- Initiation with urate lowering therapy
 		- Due to inflammatory response to MSU shedding from  tophi (organised synovial MSU deposit)
 		- Prophylaxis antiinflammatory reduces
-		- Give prophylaxis till patient is nor
+		- Give prophylaxis till patient is normouricemic and without attack for 3-6 months or tophi disappear

+# Calcium Pyrophosphate Deposition Disease
+- CPPD predominantly affect elderly
+- Doubling prevalence with each decade >60years age (>50% in 85 year)
+- Most asymptomatic with unclear etiology
+- ***Increased levels of inorganic pyrophosphate*** in cartilage matrix central to Pathogenesis